nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can add modules to the app, allowing you to store important information like the location, time and zoom links of your lectures and tutorials.

-You can also add people to the app, such as your professors, teaching assistants or just friends, allowing you store their email address, phone numbers, telegram handles and which modules they are from.
+You can also add people to the app, such as your professors, teaching assistants or just friends, allowing you store their email addresses, phone numbers, telegram handles and which modules they are from.

 --------------------------------------------------------------------------------------------------------------------